Skip to content

 Collaboration

-The platform has been designed in a way that enhances collaboration among teams in the development, testing and monitoring of various GenAi pipelines.
-The assets from various workstreams can be organized at a central location enabling developers, reviewers and testers to build, iterate, and reuse together.
+The platform is designed to enhance collaboration among teams involved in the development, testing, and monitoring of various GenAI pipelines.
+Assets from different workstreams can be organized in a central location, enabling developers, reviewers, and testers to build, iterate, and reuse together.

 Requesting Object Access and Sharing Objects:

-Registered objects in Draft/Pending Approval statuses can be shared with users on the platform or users can raise the access request.
+Registered objects in Draft or Pending Approval status can be shared with users on the platform, or users can raise an access request.

-There are currently two types of accesses (Read and Write) that can be requested or provided.
+There are currently two types of access (Read and Write) that can be requested or provided:

-• Read - With Read access, the user can View, Run Evaluations, Download Documentation and Artifacts, and Reuse in another object.
+• Read – With Read access, the user can view, run evaluations, download documentation and artifacts, and reuse the object in another object.

-• Write- With Write access, the user can Edit, Delete, Send for Approval, and Share with others.
+• Write – With Write access, the user can edit, delete, send for approval, and share the object with others.

-When requesting access, the user can choose to request access to the object only or request access to the object along with its lineage.
+When requesting access, the user can choose to request access to the object only, or to the object along with its lineage.

 Important Notes:

-• Users can only request access to the objects they can potentially have access to based on the user role configuration in Settings.
+• Users can only request access to objects they are eligible for, based on the user role configuration in Settings.

 • Re-sharing of objects with complete lineage is required if new objects are added to it.

-• When an object is shared a notification is sent to the Receiver that an object has been shared.
+• When an object is shared, a notification is sent to the receiver indicating that an object has been shared.

-• A Non-Owner will not be able to share the object if he/she has 'Read' permissions only.
+• A non-owner will not be able to share the object if they have 'Read' permissions only.

-• Users can also share access to objects using jupyter notebook using the Corridor package.
+• Users can also share access to objects using Jupyter Notebook via the Corridor package.

-• Accesses granted through share can be changed/revoked by either the object owner or anybody with write access to the object.
+• Access granted through sharing can be changed or revoked by either the object owner or anyone with write access to the object.

 Access Management:

-The Role-Based Access Management capability is available to govern how users, with a given role access, can use the platform.
-Every onboarded user on the platform is assigned a User Role.
+Role-Based Access Management is available to govern how users, based on their assigned roles, can use the platform.
+Every onboarded user is assigned a user role.

 Roles can be created based on the following framework:

 • The platform is structured as a set of modules (Data Vault, GenAI Studio, Resources, etc.).
-The modules can be Enabled, Disabled or Hidden.
+Modules can be enabled, disabled, or hidden.

 • Each module comprises different pages (e.g., Table Registry, Quality Procedure, Prompts, RAGs, Reports, etc.).
-The pages can be Enabled, Disabled or Hidden.
+Pages can be enabled, disabled, or hidden.

 • Within each page, objects such as Tables, Models, Pipelines, and Reports can be accessed.